Speaking: Functional Language B2

 - Record yourself delivering your pitch.

-- Example (Persuading a friend to try a new restaurant): "I really think we should try 'Khmer Kitchen' for dinner tonight (Proposal).
+Example (New Restaurant): "I really think we should try 'Khmer Kitchen' tonight (Proposal).
 The reviews online say it has a 4.8-star rating, so logically it must be good (Logic).
-Imagine how nice it would be to try something new and delicious instead of our usual place (Emotion).
+Imagine trying something new and delicious instead of our usual place (Emotion).
 I've heard from three other friends that it's fantastic, so I trust their judgment (Credibility).
 So, let's go tonight!"